wp-plugins/meeting-scheduler-by-vcita/readme.txt

 *       __Customize the Experience.__ Add an online list of services, fees and scheduling options.
 Let clients choose the type of service or how the appointment will be conducted in person, online, by telephone or even via Skype!
 Clients can choose the right service at the right time for the right price
 *       __Accelerate Business.__ Reduce no-shows by automating confirmations and reminders.
 Receive automated emails or text messages alerting you to appointment booking requests
 *       __Stay Up-to-Date.__ Automatically sync online calendar with your phone and existing calendar - Outlook, Google, iCal and more
-*       __Flexible & Scalable.__ vCita Online Scheduling WordPpress Plugin grows as your company grows.
+*       __Flexible & Scalable.__ vCita Online Scheduling WordPress Plugin grows as your company grows.
 Clients can book appointments with specific staff or assign appointments to team members

 **Use vCita online scheduling Wordpress plugin Free version, or try vCita premium packages with 14 day no obligation trial**